Researching ways to advance cost-effective clean up of the nation’s nuclear weapons production waste sites and test facilities

 CRESP III was renewed as a DOE cooperative agreement in the fall of 2006 with Vanderbilt University as the lead organization.
 Vanderbilt University received an additional five-year renewal for CRESP III in 2012 with David S. Kosson as principal Investigator and Charles W. Powers as co-principal investigator.

 The management board membership was broadened to include a diverse set of skills and interests.
-The CRESP III board members include David S. Kosson, James H. Clarke and Steven Krahn (Vanderbilt University), Joanna Burger and Michael R. Greenberg (Rutgers University), Kathryn A. Higley (Oregon State University), Kimberly L. Jones (Howard University), Richard B. Stewart (New York University School of Law), Craig Benson (University of Virginia), Ronald W. Rousseau (Georgia Tech), and Jennifer Salisbury (Independent Consultant).
+The CRESP III board members include David S. Kosson, Kevin Brown and Steven Krahn (Vanderbilt University), Joanna Burger and Michael R. Greenberg (Rutgers University), Kathryn A. Higley (Oregon State University), Kimberly L. Jones (Howard University), Richard B. Stewart and Jane B. Stewart (New York University School of Law), Craig Benson (University of Wisconsin), Ronald W. Rousseau and Martha Grover (Georgia Tech).
 The cooperative agreement was renewed for an additional five years in 2017.
-David S. Kosson continues as principal investigator and board membership remains the same.
+David S. Kosson continues as principal investigator.

 The objective of the CRESP III project is to advance cost-effective, risk-informed cleanup of the nation’s nuclear weapons production facility waste sites and management of potential future nuclear sites and wastes.
 This will be accomplished by looking for ways to improve the scientific and technical basis for DOE environmental management decisions as well as by fostering public participation.